 Flood Insurance Claim Help from Proven Public Adjusters

-Is your claim for flood damage, storm damage, hurricane damage or water damage?
-Although these claim types appear to have similar effects of damage, the claims process and how the claims are filed and how they need to be handled are vastly different.
+If your property is flooded, it can be difficult to determine whether you should file a claim for flood damage, storm damage, hurricane damage or water damage.
+While each of these claim types can address similar types of damage, the claims process, including how claims are filed and handled, are vastly different.

-A flood is a general and temporary condition where two or more acres of normally dry land or two or more properties are inundated by water or mudflow.
-Property insurance policies for homeowners, renters, and business owners DO NOT cover flood damage.
-Instead, coverage is purchased through the government-backed National Flood Insurance Program (NFIP).
+A flood is a general and temporary condition in which excessive water or mudflow inundates two or more acres of normally dry land or two or more properties.
+Property insurance policies for homeowners, renters and business owners generally do not cover flood damage.
+Instead, flood coverage can be purchased through the government-backed National Flood Insurance Program (NFIP).

-Before filing any type of “water claim” you should consult with a trusted public adjuster to first assess the type of claim and determine coverage.
-Since 1992, our teams of public insurance adjusters and property loss appraisers have successfully provided flood insurance claim help for property owners across the U.S.
+Before filing any type of water claim, it’s highly recommended that you consult with a trusted public adjuster to assess the type of claim you should file, determine the scope of damage and help you understand your coverage.
+Call us at 800-572-7914 today or contact us online for help filing your flood damage claim.
+Ever since 1992, our team of public insurance adjusters and property loss appraisers has successfully provided flood insurance claim assistance for property owners in Florida and across the nation.

 Flood Claim Process